padawan-php/padawan.php/README.md

 - Start padawan's server
 - Enjoy smart completion

-Check out how to do this in the plugin documentation for specific editor below.
+Check out how to do this in the plugin documentation for specific editor above.

 Plugins(extensions) for padawan.php
 -----------------------------------